cs-education/sysbuild/CONTRIBUTING.md

 6. Install dependencies and set up the project:
     `npm install`

-7. Start a local development server and launch the application:
+7. Start a local development server:
-    `grunt serve`
+    `gulp serve`

+8. Navigate to <http://localhost:8080> in your preferred web browser.

 ## Pull requests
 Pull requests --- patches, improvements, new features --- are a fantastic help.